cabify-backend-bootcamp/exercices/README.md

 ## How we are going to work

 As you already know this is going to be a project that we are going to be building together each day.
-To organize our work each of us we are going to create a new repo in our github/gitlab.
+To organize our work each of us we are going to create a new repo in github/gitlab.

 ## Workflow

 ### Create a new repo

 These are the step to create a new repo.
-1. Create a new repo in github or gitlab what ever you prefer.
-(NOTE: Do not initialize the repo on github/gitlab)
+1. Create a new repo in github or gitlab what ever you prefer. (**NOTE: Do not initialize the repo on github/gitlab**)
 1. Create a new folder in our computer.
 1. Inside create a new empty file README.md
 1. `git init`